Hanover Township, Luzerne County, Pennsylvania: Neighboring municipalities

-The boroughs of Ashley, Sugar Notch, and Warrior Run are surrounded by Hanover Township.
-The latter two also border each other.
+Three boroughs, Ashley, Sugar Notch, and Warrior Run, are surrounded by Hanover Township.

 Climate

 The township has a humid continental climate (Dfa/Dfb) and the hardiness zone is 6a except in Dundee, where it is 6b.
 Average monthly temperatures in Askam range from 26.3 °F in January to 71.8 °F in July.

 Government

 Hanover Township is governed by a board of seven commissioners.
 The following is a list of current board members: